"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Introduction

 In fault-tolerant quantum computing, evidence has been given (see, e.g., \cite{McClean-Rubin-Lee-Harrigan-OBrien-Babbush-Huggins-Huang:foundQC4chem:2021} and the references therein) that the concept of quantum programs depending on parameters that are fitted to data may turn out to be an important component in applications of quantum computing, beyond the realm of machine learning and AI.

-Pre-fault-tolerance, under the name of ``Parameterized Quantum Circuits'' or ``Variational Quantum Circuits'', VQAs are at the heart of proposals for quantum-computer based simulations of molecules and condensed matter materials, quantum machine learning and quantum AI, some approaches to quantum-based combinatorial optimization, for example some uses of the Quantum Approximate Optimization Algorithm, and even applications such as linear-system solving and factoring (e.g., \cite{Yuan-Suguru-Qi-Ying-Benjamin:theory-VQS:2019, Mitarai-Negoro-Kitagawa-Fujii:qcirclearn:2018, Benedetti-Lloyd-Sack-Fiorentini:PQCs:2019, Farhi-Goldstone-Gutmann:QAOA:2014, Anschuetz-Olson-AspuruGuzik-Cao:var-factoring:2018, BravoPrieto-LaRose-Cerenzo-Subasi-Cincio-Coles:VQLS:2019}).
+Pre-fault-tolerance, under the name of Parameterized Quantum Circuits or Variational Quantum Circuits, VQAs are at the heart of proposals for quantum-computer based simulations of molecules and condensed matter materials, quantum machine learning and quantum AI, some approaches to quantum-based combinatorial optimization, for example some uses of the Quantum Approximate Optimization Algorithm, and even applications such as linear-system solving and factoring (e.g., \cite{Yuan-Suguru-Qi-Ying-Benjamin:theory-VQS:2019, Mitarai-Negoro-Kitagawa-Fujii:qcirclearn:2018, Benedetti-Lloyd-Sack-Fiorentini:PQCs:2019, Farhi-Goldstone-Gutmann:QAOA:2014, Anschuetz-Olson-AspuruGuzik-Cao:var-factoring:2018, BravoPrieto-LaRose-Cerenzo-Subasi-Cincio-Coles:VQLS:2019}).
 But the concept of parameterized quantum evolution for pre-fault-tolerant quantum simulation and computation extends beyond gate-based quantum circuits (e.g., \cite{PAT:Babbush-Neven:sublogical-1,Henry-Thabet-Dalyac-Henriet:pasqal-ML:2021,Delyac-Henriet-Jeandel-Lechner-etal:pasqal-Opt:2021}).
 In this paper, our interest is in quantum evolutions where the parameters do not enter via simple gates.

 \mypar As optimization/training algorithms based on estimates of derivatives (e.g., variants of Sto\-chas\-tic Gradient Descent) outperform derivative-free methods in practice in the training of variational quantum algorithms (cf.~\cite{Sweke-Wilde-Meyer-Schuld-Fahrmann-MeynardPiganeau-Eisert:SGD:2020} and the references therein), there is the need to obtain, efficiently, estimates of derivatives with respect to the parameters in a VQA.
-Starting with seminal work by Mitarai et al.~\cite{Mitarai-Negoro-Kitagawa-Fujii:qcirclearn:2018}, unbiased estimators for derivatives have been obtained efficiently using so-called ``shift rules'': If $f$ denotes the expectation-value function dependent on, w.l.o.g., a single parameter, a shift rule is a relation
+Starting with seminal works by Li et al.~\cite{Li-Yang-Peng-Sun:hyqoptctrl:2017} and Mitarai et al.~\cite{Mitarai-Negoro-Kitagawa-Fujii:qcirclearn:2018}, unbiased estimators for derivatives have been obtained efficiently using so-called shift rules: If $f$ denotes the expectation-value function dependent on, w.l.o.g., a single parameter, a shift rule is a relation

 where $\phi$ is a finite measure on~$\RR$, and ``$*$'' denotes convolution.